|

 Meet our fantastic team!
 This week we're in Sydney with Bryce Morton, who recently joined our Board.
 As you know at Project Didi, we're all about strong futures for women.
 Why do you believe it is critical to invest in women?
 There are a lot of answers to this question, and aside from the fact that women deserve the same agency, freedom, and dignity as anyone, I see the amazing potential for the betterment of Nepalese society (and the world as a whole!) that comes from empowered women.
 What would you share about Nepal with someone who hasn't been?
 Hot honey lemon ginger – a truly life changing drink.
 On a more serious note I wouldn’t share anything as much as I would strongly encourage people to travel to Nepal, it’s such an incredible place that words struggle to do it justice.

 Join us as we travel across Australia to introduce you to our wonderful team.
 This week we're in Sydney with Kira Osborne, who recently joined our Board.
 What would you share about Nepal with someone who hasn't been?
 It’s not “just like India” – people often ask this and I passionately respond with a rant about how different the countries are.
 Nepal is slower and softer, it has a sense of calm even amongst the chaos.
 What is your day job?
 Haha which one!!??
 I work as a senior policy advisor in child protection and violence, abuse and neglect for the Ministry of Health.
 I also convene the Masters of Community Development at UNSW, and I work freelance as a research consultant with marginalised communities in informal settlements in South Asia.
+Kira on a day off from a research project in Bangladesh.
 “Amazing”, “spectacular,” and “sensational” were just a few of the words our Fernwood Tuggeranong trekking group used to describe their recent trip to Nepal with us.
 Seeing Everest, learning to cook a traditional Nepali dinner and experiencing first hand the work being done to support survivors of trafficking and abuse were just some highlights.
 We were blessed with perfect weather and the adventure kicked off with a trek along the first leg of the Everest Base Camp trek where the group got a taste of village life in remote areas of Nepal, spent a day in the traditional Sherpa trading centre of Namche Bazaar, and saw spectacular views of the Himalayas, including Everest and Lhotse.
 Most had never travelled to Nepal and many hadn’t trekked, overcoming personal challenges they never thought possible, such as a fear of flying in small planes (we flew into Lukla to start the trek), walking along suspension bridges and completing a relatively challenging trek.
 Back in Kathmandu the group spent time at our local partner, learning about the issues of trafficking and abuse in Nepal and the work being done to support survivors.
 We were also treated to a traditional Nepali lunch prepared by the team at our partner.
 Delicious!
 The following day the group learnt how to cook a traditional Nepali dinner of dahl baht and vegetable curry in our partner's family based care homes, small family units for children who have survived trafficking or abuse with a mother who is a survivor herself.
 The cooking class is a recent Project Didi initiative to provide income generation opportunities for the mothers.
 A visit to the home also allowed the group to see first hand the positive impact family based care has for survivors.
 Read more about our family based care.
 Other highlights included tours of the UNESCO World heritage Bouddhanath, Durbar Square and the Ason Tole markets in Kathmandu.
 The tour was a huge success and judging by the feedback enjoyed by all - so much so that plans are already underway for another Fernwood Tuggeranong tour next year!
 We would like to thank Fernwood Tuggeranong and the participants for making the trip so enjoyable and memorable, enabling us to raised funds to continue our work in Nepal and most importantly raise awareness of the issue of trafficking.
 Words & images: Leonie Keogh, Project Didi co-founder and Board Member

 Almost every day in Nepal is a celebration!
 From the Buddhist New Year Lhosar, to Hindu festivals worshiping Gods and Goddesses for prosperity, marital happiness, the triumph of good over evil and even to protect against snakebites, Nepal's festivals reflect its diversity and vibrant culture.
 We asked our fantastic volunteer, Sabina Maharjan a Kathmandu born, Canberra local, to tell us about the significance of Nepal's festivals.
 Today is Shri Panchami.
 This auspicious day is dedicated to Goddess Saraswati, the Hindu Goddess of knowledge, music, arts, wisdom and learning.
 Most Hindus observe this day as highly significant in their journey of learning.
 Most people are aware that Deepawali is significant for worshiping Goddess Lakshmi, the goddess of wealth and prosperity and Dashain is significant for worshiping Goddess Durga, the goddess of power and valor.
 Similarly, Shri Panchami is significant for paying respect to the Goddess Saraswati, the goddess of knowledge and wisdom.
 Shri Panchami is also widely known as Basanta Panchami, marking the beginning of spring, offering relief after a harsh winter.